 Members of the United Nations Security Council have been discussing sending a team of experts to Zambia to assess the need of international aid.

-Members of the United Nations Security Council have been discussing sending a team of experts to Zambia to assess the need of international aid.
+Background: Members of the United Nations Security Council have been discussing sending a team of experts to Zambia to assess the need of international aid.
 Difficulties have arisen because of the economic blockade imposed by Rhodesia which closed the border with Zambia on January 9.

 On Monday (January 29), in the Security Council, Rhodesia's actions were condemned by several delegations, including the representatives of Zambia, Ghana and the United Kingdom.